Thomas-P/mws-restaurant-stage-1/README.md

 # Mobile Web Specialist Certification Course
 ---
+## Intallation guide

+To run this project, you also need to setup the backend server https://github.com/udacity/mws-restaurant-stage-3.

+After this install the dev dependencies via

+The app is available at https://newagent-86c06.firebaseapp.com/ for making the audit.

+### Prerequisite

+* NodeJS >= 8.11.3 LTS
+* Modern web browser

+#### Did you struggle?

+Please provide information about your system, to help solving your problems.

 #### _Three Stage Course Material Project - Restaurant Reviews_

 ## Project Overview: Stage 1